The Ideal Body Weight Calculator

 Daily physical workout helps you look and feel better while burning calories and building muscle, which may help you maintain your weight loss.
 Performing other activities that boost your daily exercise may have an impact.
 If you want to burn more calories, work out harder and include strength-training actions into your routine.

-Don’t give up if you’re having trouble
+Don’t give up if you’re having trouble.

-live your life and not let a single number dictate it.
+Live your life and not let a single number dictate it.
 Look in the mirror if you’re having trouble losing weight.
 You’ve been working out and eating better.
 Do you feel more confident about yourself?
 Do you seem to be in better shape?
 The good news is that if you answered yes to any of these questions, you’re on the correct road.

 Limit your time spent in front of a computer or other screen.

-Keep an eye on how much food you’re eating.
+Monitor how much food you’re eating.

 Drink more water.